Clustering-based redshift estimation: method and application to data: Introduction

 \section{Introduction}

-Observations of the sky are inherently a two-dimensional measurement of photon flux density as a function of angular position.
-For astrophysical studies one usually needs to infer three-dimensional positions, for example to convert a brightness into a luminosity.
+Observations of the sky are inherently a two-dimensional measurement of electromagnetic flux density as a function of angular position.
+For astrophysical studies, however, one usually needs the knowledge of three-dimensional positions for example to convert an angle into a physical scale or a brightness into a luminosity.
 This has been a long-standing limitation in astronomy.

 On extragalactic scales, distances are usually inferred from redshift measurements using the knowledge of the expansion history of the Universe.
 A redshift can be directly measured from observations when one can detect and identify a high-contrast spectroscopic feature.
-Consequently, robust redshift measurements require spectroscopic observations of sources with emission or absorption lines at a sufficient spectral resolution.
-Such observations are usually expensive and restricted to bright objects; for example, the Sloan Digital Sky Survey \citep[SDSS;][]{abazajain09} has imaged $\sim$100 million galaxies, but only of order 1\% have been followed-up spectroscopically, most of which are bright and nearby.
+Consequently, robust redshift measurements require spectroscopic observations of sources with emission or absorption lines or spectral break, at a sufficient resolution.
+Such observations are usually expensive and restricted to bright objects; for example, the Sloan Digital Sky Survey \citep[SDSS;][]{abazajain09} has imaged about 100 million galaxies, but only of order 1\% have been followed-up spectroscopically, most of which are bright and nearby.
 For the vast majority of galaxies, distance estimates rely on so-called ``photometric'' redshifts.
 They use observed broadband colors to probe the overall spectral energy distribution (SED) of a source.
 Thus, they rely of qualitatively different information.
-Photometric redshift estimation suffers from a number of limitations: intrinsic degeneracies between colors and redshifts, arbitrary SED templates, dust reddening, etc. Despite these limitations, however, all upcoming imaging surveys rely on photometric redshifts.
+Photometric redshift estimation suffers from a number of limitations: intrinsic degeneracies between colors and redshifts, unrealistic SED templates, dust reddening, etc. Despite such limitations, however, all upcoming imaging surveys rely on photometric redshifts.
 With deeper surveys of the sky and access to new wavelength ranges from space, the lack of robust distance estimates is becoming a limitation.
-Moreover, given the speed that telescopes are mapping out the sky, the fraction of objects for which we have spectra \emph{decreases} with time.
+Moreover, given the rate at which modern surveys are imaging the sky, the fraction of objects for which we have spectra \emph{decreases} with time.
 Consequently, alternative techniques should be explored to estimate cosmological redshifts.\\

-In this paper, we show that the distance estimates from the tiny fraction of sources with spectroscopic or accurate photometric redshifts can be propagated statistically to other objects across different surveys using information extracted from spatial clustering.
-The main idea is that the large-scale cross-correlations between objects with existing distance measurements and an unknown astronomical sample can provide us with an estimate of the unknown sample's redshift distribution.